 1850 – Call Save Numbers

 A Call Save Number allows customers to call your business for any amount of time at a fixed rate.
-The customer pays this fixed rate and the business who owns the numbers will pay the rest.
+The customer pays this fixed-rate and the business that owns the numbers will pay the rest.

 These numbers are used to provide customers with cheaper calls when calls last for extended periods of time.
 These numbers are often used in contact centres.